 Geisa – Erfurt – Leipzig

-- Moving further east (approx. 1 hr 40 min drive), Leipzig is where the so-called Monday demonstrations in the run-up to the fall of the Wall took place.
+Moving further east (approx. 1 hr 40 min drive), Leipzig is where the so-called Monday demonstrations in the run-up to the fall of the Wall took place.
 They culminated when 70,000 citizens marched through the city on 9 October 1989 and the city celebrates this momentous event with the “Festival of Lights” each year on 9 October.
-Another poignant reminder of the not so distant past not to be missed: the “Runde Ecke” museum and memorial site in the former Leipzig headquarters of the East German secret police (Stasi) that chillingly documents the Stasi’s structure and methods in a thought-provoking permanent exhibition.
+Don’t miss the “Runde Ecke” museum and memorial site in the former Leipzig headquarters of East Germany’s secret police Stasi.